Ranj8521Kumar/Citizora/README.md

-# CivicConnect
+# Citizora

-CivicConnect is a comprehensive civic issue reporting and management platform that connects citizens, field employees, and administrators to efficiently address community issues.
+Citizora is a comprehensive civic issue reporting and management platform that connects citizens, field employees, and administrators to efficiently address community issues.
 The platform provides real-time communication, location-based reporting, and streamlined workflow management for municipal operations.

 ## Copyright Notice and Legal Warning

-**© 2025 CivicConnect.
+**© 2025 Citizora.
 All Rights Reserved.**

 This project and all associated source code, documentation, designs, and assets are protected by copyright law and are the exclusive property of the copyright holder.